teambit/docs/docs/what-is-bit.md

 title: What is Bit?
 ---

-## Bit is a Components collaboration tool
+## Bit is a components collaboration tool

 Bit lets javascript developers share code between projects and repositories with ease.
 Bit automates the creation of packages that wrap components and makes any repository part of a virtual mono-repo.
 We call it a **components poly-repo**.